-007 - W 12:35pm-1:25pm FH-7
+008 - Th 1:00-1:50 pm FH-7

-Best and fastest way to contact Dr. Pine is in person during the office hours, before/after the Discussion Session; brief questions may be asked before/after M/F only lectures.
+Best and fastest way to contact Dr. Pine is in person during the office hours, before/after the Discussion Session; brief questions may be asked after lectures.
 If email is sent after 5pm during business days it may be answered the afternoon of the next day.
 If email is sent after 3pm on Friday, most likely it will be answered on Monday.